tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 `ImageItemCell` `Listener`.
 This method updates the data, and this data is reactive, so it automatically updates the `ListView` which was bound to the `images` list via `imageList.setItems(images)`.

+The dragged cell is also selected when dropping it into its new position via `imageList.getSelectionModel().clearAndSelect(destIdx)`.

 Cells are swapped and automatic scroll is missing which are limitations to this implementation.
 The wanted behaviour may probably be more advanced but that's